-- 2. Buffers shall consist of an undisturbed area reserved for the protection of existing of-native vegetation or areas reserved for priority uses (water-dependent uses and public access), including restoration established to protect the integrity, functions and processes of the shoreline.
+- 2. Buffers shall consist of an undisturbed area reserved for the protection of existing of native vegetation or areas reserved for priority uses (water-dependent uses and public access), including restoration established to protect the integrity, functions and processes of the shoreline.
 Required buffer widths shall reflect the sensitivity of the shoreline functions and the type and intensity of human activity proposed to be conducted nearby. - 3.
 Buffer widths shall be established according to Table 6-1.
 Buffer widths may be increased under the following circumstances:

 - a.
-The Director determines that the minimum width is insufficient to prevent loss of shoreline functions. - b.
+The Director determines that the minimum width is insufficient to prevent loss of shoreline functions - b.
 The Director determines that the proposed shoreline modification would result in an adverse impact to critical saltwater habitats including kelp beds, eelgrass beds, or spawning and holding areas for forage fish. - c.
-If the existing buffer is un-vegetated, sparsely vegetated, or vegetated with non-native species that do not provide necessary protection, then the buffer must either be planted to create the appropriate plant community or the buffer width must be increased.
-In either case this must be proportional to the proposed development.
+If the existing buffer is not vegetated, sparsely vegetated, or vegetated with non-native species that do not provide necessary protection, then the buffer must either be planted to create the appropriate plant community or the buffer width must be increased.